 Please arrive at the Radiology (X-ray) reception desk at the time stated in your child’s appointment letter.
-This is one hour before the injection is due to be given, so your child can have local anaesthetic cream applied.
-This will numb the skin so the needle does not hurt so much.
+This is one hour before the injection is due to be given, so your child can have local anaesthetic cream applied to numb the skin.

-If your child does not want local anaesthetic cream, please arrive fifteen minutes before the injection.
+If your child does not want local anaesthetic cream or weighs less than 5kg, please let us know and arrive 45 minutes after the time given in the letter – this is 15 minutes before the injection.

 Between the injection and the scan

-If possible, try to keep your child awake between the injection and the scan, as being a bit sleepy will help your child to keep still during the scan particularly if they are under five years old.
+If your child is under five years old, please try to keep them awake between the injection and the scan.
+Being a bit sleepy will help your child to keep still during the scan.

-You are welcome to leave the hospital to explore the local area.
-For ideas of things to do, please ask for a copy of our booklet What to do in between appointments, available from the Radiology department.
+You are welcome to leave the hospital to explore the local area – for ideas of what to do, please pick up a copy of our What’s on information sheet from the Pals Office.

 After the scan

 If your child is not having any further scans or tests, you will be free to go home.
-The radiographer will send a report about the scan to your child’s doctor.
+A consultant radiologist will send a report about the scan to your child’s doctor.

-Your child should drink plenty of fluids.
-This will allow the isotope to pass out through his or her body as quickly as possible.
+Give your child plenty to drink.
+This will help the isotope pass out of their body as quickly as possible.

-If your child is in nappies, you should change them frequently and dispose of the dirty nappy in an outside bin.
-Wash your hands thoroughly after nappy changing.
+If your child is in nappies or pads, you should change them frequently and dispose of the dirty nappy or pad in an outside bin.
+Wash your hands thoroughly after nappy or pad changing.

 If you are pregnant or think you could be pregnant, you should avoid contact with your child’s bodily fluids, such as urine (wee), faeces (poo) and vomit.

-Your child should continue to take any medicines as usual.
+Your child should carry on taking their regular medications as usual.
 The isotope will not affect them in any way.